Kinks and solitons in linear and nonlinear-diffusion Keller-Segel type models with logarithmic sensitivity: Linear diffusion

-The main difference between $a<1$ and $a\geq 1$ is the behavior of the fixed points and the sign of the derivative $(w,v)'$.
-In what follows, we will analyze the system for each value of $a$.
-After showing the phase diagram for every case, we shall focus on the continuation of the solutions together with an asymptotic analysis.
-Finally, we need to come back to the original variables ${u}$ and ${S}$ via Proposition \ref{Prop-tw-eq}.
+The qualitative behaviour of \eqref{eq} differs significantly depending on whether $a<1$ or $a\ge 1$.
+This distinction affects both the structure of the equilibrium points and the sign of the vector field $(w',v')$.
+In the following subsections we carry out a detailed phase plane analysis for each of these regimes.
+After describing the phase diagrams, we study the continuation properties and asymptotic behaviour of the trajectories.
+We then translate these results back to the original variables $(u,S)$ by means of Proposition~\ref{Prop-tw-eq}.